OnFocusAcademy/DanielLang/docs/Core.md

 #### Dissoc

 Takes a map and a list of keys.
 Deletes the specified keys from the map.
-Does not moddify the original map.
+Does not modify the original map.

 Usage: `(dissoc map [:key1 ...])`